LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 Auburn Stats and Trends

-- The Auburn Tigers have yet to cover the spread this season when underdogs by 3.5 points or more.

-- Auburn's games this season have hit the over in 75% of its opportunities (three times in four games with a set point total).
+- Auburn's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).

-- Auburn is 2-1 against the spread and 3-0 overall when the team scores more than 22.8 points.
+- Auburn is 2-1 against the spread and 3-0 overall when the team puts up more than 22.8 points.

-- In games that Auburn churns out more than 345.5 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that Auburn totals more than 345.5 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Auburn Tigers have turned the ball over three times, three fewer times than the LSU Tigers have forced turnovers (6).
+- This year the Auburn Tigers have three turnovers, three fewer than the LSU Tigers have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.